wragge/dfat-documents-web/_volumes/volume-15-1949-indonesia/468-cutts-to-department-of-external-affairs.md

 4\.
 It will not be possible to report on the implementation of the cease-hostilities for at least three weeks.

  _

 1 Document 465.

-2 The text of the UN Commission for Indonesia's First Interim Report, Document S/1373 &amp; S1373/CORR.1, dated 4 August, is given in United Nations, Security Council Official Records, Fourth Year, Special Supplement No. 5, PP.1-84.
+2 The text of the UN Commission for Indonesia's First Interim Report, Document S/1373  & S1373/CORR.1, dated 4 August, is given in United Nations, Security Council Official Records, Fourth Year, Special Supplement No. 5, PP.1-84.

 _

-_ [AA : A3094/1, 2/1]_
+ _[AA : A3094/1, 2/1]_